camperotactico/portfolio-game/README.md

 > During a level, shapes can be spawned following different strategies: they can be spawn at a steady rate, spawned in bursts, spawned once a certain score is achieved...
 On top of that, each level in the game might feature a different combination of shapes and strategies.
 > To achieve this, the class uses:
 >   - the `Component` pattern to handle different spawning strategies.
->   - `Factories` to instantiate strategies from serialised data
+>   - `Factories` to instantiate strategies from serialised data.
 >   - An `EventQueue` to aggregate and perform the spanwing operations.